 1. People are on the move.
 You are not sure when or how they are going receive it.
 If they are sat on a packed commuter train with no headphones you don’t want to miss your single opportunity to talk to them.
 Newsfeeds are constantly re-filling with news updates, and it’s very unlikely that people will return or be able to find you again.
 Subtitles mean that people will get your message, even if it is on mute.
 I often watch things on mute on the train to get the gist of what it’s about, and if I like the look of it I’ll mark it for a re-watch when I get home.

 2. It’s not just about staying native, look outwards to other markets.
 Why not make your message reach out across the globe to a broader crowd and make your content accessible to foreign audiences.
 By subtitling your content for other markets you are creating a global message and expand your potential customer base.
 Subtitles are so much quicker than voiceovers, which can be a costly and time consuming process.

 3. Subtitles can be immediate.
 You can add subtitles and push your content out at speed.
 News stories, exclusive content or even important information that needs to be shared internally within businesses can be captioned and communicated in hours or even minutes.

 Tools like CaptionHub can help with all of these.
-Give it a go!
+Give live subtitling a try today!